 E-Commerce in Australia & New Zealand has recently been under the spotlight as more and more companies look into expanding their business here.
 So, here’s all the information to help your business thrive in ANZ.

 ANZ is a great place to set up a business.
 These are two large and beautiful countries, which have a highly educated and skilled workforce.
-In the World Bank Group Doing Business 2019 report, New Zealand was ranked the #1 easiest country to do business in.
+In the World Bank Group Doing Business 2019 report, New Zealand has ranked the #1 easiest country to do business in.
 Australia was ranked #18, but it ranks in the top 10 regarding dealing with construction permits, enforcing contracts and getting credit.

-Differences Between Australia and New Zealand
+Differences between Australia and New Zealand

 As Australia continues to grow, so does its demand.
 The 2008 financial crisis didn’t affect Australia and while it continued to grow, other countries suffered from the crisis.
 Australia has often been deemed the “gateway to Asia”, and many companies have set up businesses in the country to be able to target the fastest-growing continent in the world.
 They have worked hard over the past few decades to form trade agreements with Asian countries.